-This post on Practicing Kindness in Relationships was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Practicing Kindness in Relationships was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Recently, I have become interested in learning more about what makes romantic relationships last or not last.
 Why do some couples stay married for the entire lives and others divorce after a few years?
 Fortunately, there is a ton of research already out there on this topic.
 As such, I plan on exploring what studies have found and writing about that for the next few posts.
 So this will be the first post of this series on relationships and I hope you are as intrigued as I am.